 Unfortunately, this is also where the problems start — as many of the video services are designed only for the US market they are completely useless here; the most notable example is Hulu which looks so tempting but cannot be accessed here in the UK.

 Also, a crucial fault with the iPlayer on Boxee (which otherwise is a joy to use) makes it painfully difficult to use — instead of stopping the video to stream (which I find you need to do a lot with iPlayer) Boxee displays a message saying that the video is unavailable which is very frustrating.

 Another crucial part of media centres is being able to play music well, and being able to browse through massive collections easily and quickly — and Boxee does this very well.
 Even if you don’t have the album art stored on your computer Boxee will find it for you, and then display it allowing you to quickly flick around and find what you are looking for.
 Another nice feature was that it even found pictures of the artists and displayed them as well allowing you to search by how the artists look!

 And then there’s the internet compatibility which allows you to listen to podcasts from numerous sources (including the BBC which works very well) and listen to online radio stations (like last.fm) which, like the Video, works very well.

 Although this may not seem like such an important feature if you are sitting at your computer (although it is still useful) this is something probably designed to be used more by people who have a media computer specifically for showing media.

-And not only will this work well on your computer, but I can see this cropping up in many homes on TV sets – especially as Boxee have promised some kind of set top box in the future, and I really think that is something that will completely change the way we think about TV!
-It will be very interesting to see how it compares to what Microsoft do with their Windows 7 Media Center.
+And not only will this work well on your computer, but I can see this cropping up in many homes on TV sets — especially as Boxee has promised some kind of set-top box in the future, and I really think that is something that will completely change the way we think about TV!
+It will be very interesting to see how it compares to what Microsoft does with their Windows 7 Media Center.